gustavopsantos/Reflex/.github/README.md

 {
     private void Start()
     {
-	// If you are loading scenes without addressables var scene = SceneManager.LoadScene("Greet", new LoadSceneParameters(LoadSceneMode.Single));
-	ReflexSceneManager.PreInstallScene(scene, builder => builder.AddSingleton("Beautiful"));

-	// If you are loading scenes with addressables Addressables.LoadSceneAsync("Greet", activateOnLoad: false).Completed += handle =>
+        var extraInstallerScope = new ExtraInstallerScope(builder => builder.AddSingleton("of Developers"));

+        void DisposeExtraInstallerScopeAfterSceneIsLoaded(Scene scene, LoadSceneMode mode)
         {
-		ReflexSceneManager.PreInstallScene(handle.Result.Scene, builder => builder.AddSingleton("Beautiful"));
-		handle.Result.ActivateAsync();
-	};
+            if (scene.name == "Greet")
+            {
+                SceneManager.sceneLoaded -= DisposeExtraInstallerScopeAfterSceneIsLoaded;
+                extraInstallerScope.Dispose();
             }
         }

+        SceneManager.sceneLoaded += DisposeExtraInstallerScopeAfterSceneIsLoaded;
+        SceneManager.LoadScene("Greet"); // If you are loading scenes without Addressables Addressables.LoadSceneAsync("Greet"); // If you are loading scenes with Addressables }
+}
 ```
-20. Assign it to any gameobject at `Boot` scene
+20. Add `Loader.cs` to any gameobject at `Boot` scene
-21. Thats it, hit play while on `Boot` scene
+21. Thats it, hit play from `Boot` scene
 22. When Greet scene is loaded, there should be 3 instances implementing string contract
-23. So when Greeter::Start is called, you should see the following log in the unity console: `Hello Beautiful world`
+23. So when Greeter.Start is called, you should see the following log in the unity console: `Hello World of Developers`

 ---